JimvandeVen/meesterproef-1819/articles/article2.md

 ## Different emits

 Below are all the different types of emits you can use to get the 'messages' to the clients you want.
-As you can see there are quiete alot.
+As you can see there are quite a lot.
 But they are not overly complicated.

 ```js
 io.on('connect', onConnect);